-10 ways to clean your dirty keyboard by Jessica Hodges
+10 ways to clean your dirty keyboard

 It’s so hard to keep keyboards clean, no matter how neat and tidy you are with your lunch.
 (All those under-achievers out there who actually eat on their lunch breaks instead of eating with one hand and typing with the other, well I they probably don’t understand why your keyboard is always so gross.)
 Before you throw out your keyboard, consider some of these options: (reactive and preventive)